TommySoucy/H3MP/README.md

 For public access, you will need to **port foward** the port you have set in your config.

 To start the server, in the wristmenu, press H3MP->Host

+## Incompatibilities

+- TNH tweaker
+- Meat fortress mode
+- Rotweiners mode
+- Anything not sandbox or TNH will most probably not work
+- Any mods that cause "PatchVerify" errors in your console/output logs will most probably break H3MP

+## Upcoming support

+- TNH tweaker
+- Most if not all Modul mods
+- Meat fortress mode
+- Rotweiners mode
+- Escape from Meatov